 - ½ cup red, green, and white sprinkles

 - In a stand mixer fitted with a paddle attachment, mix butter and sugar together on medium speed for two minutes.
-Add egg, milk, vanilla and peppermint extract paste.
+Add egg, milk, vanilla and peppermint extract.
 Mix on low for 30 seconds and medium for one minute or until combined.

 - In a separate bowl, combine flour, baking powder and sea salt.